 Bereft!
 I am not sure how many people watch the TV show; The Blacklist, but in the words of Raymond Reddington when talking to Kate Kaplan in the series 3 climax, I am bereft.

 I, along with thousands of other Spurs fans, feel deprived of any explanation as to the events at Anfield on Saturday evening.
 It has never been a great place for us to go, I am well aware of that, but the way we went down left a sick feeling in the pit of my stomach.
 In a previous article I wrote that we needed to come out strong from the first whistle, play with aggression and utilise Eriksen as much as possible to unpick a leaky Liverpool back line.
 This script was sadly never meant to be.
-Many of the online Betting Sites had Tottenham to win with very good odds, but our performance was not good enough.

 It still makes me angry now.
 Angry that I feel compelled to write this.
 Angry that us fans seemed to know what we needed to do or at least try to implement at Anfield, yet the players and Poch did not.
 Angry that yet again, when all eyes were on us and we had a moment to shine, we failed.
 Again.